How do I become part of The Dinner Party community?

 Why is your age range limited to 21 to 45-year-olds?

 Short answer: because there’s a gap in support.
-We started The Dinner Party because young adults are underserved by the traditional grief community -- too old for youth grief support and too young for your average bereavement group, where attendees are often in a different stage of life.
+We started The Dinner Party because young adults are often underserved by the grief community—too old for youth and college grief support services and too young for traditional bereavement groups, where attendees are often in a different stage of life.

-We’re not trying to “solve” grief because grief isn’t something to be solved.
-Instead, we’re trying to combat the isolation that comes with being among the first in your peer group to lose a parent, sibling, partner, child, or close friend.
-And while we wish that we could serve every person in the world who experiences significant loss (that is to say, nearly everyone at some point in time), as a staff that remains tight on resources and capacity, we’ve chosen to focus on what we know best: how to provide peer support for a group of people for whom there are not many, if any, other resources that exist.
+By providing our programs to this age range, we’re trying to combat the isolation that comes with being among the first in your peer group to lose a parent, sibling, partner, child, or close friend.
+And while we wish that we could serve every person in the world who experiences loss (that is to say, nearly everyone at some point in time), as a staff that remains tight on resources and capacity, we’ve chosen to focus on what we know best—how to provide peer support for a group of people for whom there are not many, if any, other resources that exist.

 I live outside the U.S. – can I join or host a table?